Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ---

-# Using DuckDB when you're used to Polars or pandas
+# Mastering DuckDB when you're used to Polars or pandas

 You may have heard about DuckDB's impressive robustness and performance.
-Perhaps you wanted to try it out, too - BUT WAIT, you're a data scientist.
-You're used to pandas and/or Polars, not a SQL expert.
-You can use the `'JOIN'` and `'GROUP BY'` commands, but what do you use instead of your familiar dataframe commands, such as:
+Perhaps you want to try it out - BUT WAIT, you're a data scientist and are used to pandas and/or Polars, not SQL.
+You can use the `SELECT`, `JOIN` and `GROUP BY` commands, but not much more, and you may be wondering: is it even possible to use SQL to:

-- Centering a variable (i.e. subtracting its mean)?
+- Center a variable (i.e. subtracting its mean)?
-- Finding the average price per week?
+- Find the average price per week?
-- Computing rolling statistics?
+- Compute rolling statistics?

-Most DuckDB tutorials focus on SQL basics.
-Not this one.
-We'll focus on dataframe basics, but through a SQL lense.
+Not only are these all possible, they're easy as well.
+Let's learn how to implement dataframe fundamentals in SQL!

 ## Subtracting the mean